AdaCore/spark2014/lrm/source/subprograms.rst

    [From an information flow analysis viewpoint it is a null operation (a no-op).]

 #.
-A function which does not have an explicit Depends aspect
+A function without an explicit Depends aspect specification
    is assumed to have the ``dependency_relation`` that its result is dependent on all of its inputs.
-   [Generally a Depends aspect is not required for functions.]
+   [Generally an explicit Depends aspect is not required for functions.]

+#.
+A subprogram which has an explicit Depends aspect specification
+   and lacks an explicit Global specification is assumed to have the [unique] Global aspect specification that is consistent with the subprogram's Depends aspect.
+[An explicit Global aspect specification is not required in this case.]

 .. todo::
    Add rules relating to volatile state.